great-expectations/great_expectations/docs/docusaurus/docs/conceptual_guides/metricproviders.md

 | QueryExpectation                  | QueryMetricProvider                     |

 Sometimes, the MetricProvider class is created directly from the Expectation class, so you don’t need to specify a MetricProvider or methods when declaring a new Expectation.
-For example, the RegexColumnMapMetricProvider and the SetColumnMapMetricProvider classes.
+For example, the RegexBasedColumnMapExpectation automatically implements the RegexColumnMapMetricProvider, and the SetBasedColumnMapExpectation automatically implements the SetColumnMapMetricProvider.

 ## Define Metrics with a MetricProvider